 Bike the Bow Valley Parkway

-Parks Canada closes a section of the Bow Valley Parkway to vehicles to give cyclists and wildlife the right of way.
-Last year this closure lasted the entire month of May, stay up to date here with closure dates for May 2024.
-It’s the perfect route to go for a bike ride, and we’ve seen dozens of bears along the route.
-It’s paved and crosses many beautiful stop-offs like the Storm Mountain Lookout, Johnston Canyon, and Moose Meadows.
+Every year Parks Canada closes a section of the Bow Valley Parkway to vehicles to give cyclists and wildlife the right of way.
+This year, the vehicle closure lasts for the entire month of May, so it’s the perfect route for a car-free bike ride.
+The road is paved and crosses many beautiful stop-offs, like the Storm Mountain Lookout, Johnston Canyon, and Moose Meadows.
+You may even spot a bear (so ride with bear spray!).

 You can go for as long as you want and then turn around and head back to your car.
 Or you can cycle all the way to Lake Louise and back for an epic 100km+ day!